mmagnus/rna-tools/README.md

 19-10-22 We made a searchable [index]( https://github.com/mmagnus/rna-tools/blob/master/rna-tools-index.csv) of all the tools, enjoy it!
 Let us know if something is missing or unclear!

+19-10-10 **rna-tools finally work with Python 3, to get Python 2 version go to this [branch](https://github.com/mmagnus/rna-tools/tree/py2)**

 Introduction
 --------------------------------------------------------------------